 ¨The most important thing when adopting the runway is to imagine that you are the most beautiful person in the room.
 If you believe it, then everyone else will.
 It’s the ultimate strut your stuff.
 All the top models do it up there ‘in the head´.¨ – Tyra Banks

 Don’t Forget to Pose

 In addition to walking down the runway, there is also your time to shine when you reach the end of the catwalk and pose for photographers.
-It is easy to get caught up in the moment and only spend a few seconds in that spot before walking back but remember, this is not only the time to show off the designer’s clothes to the audience, but for you to get great images for your portfolio.
+It is easy to get caught up in the moment and only spend a few seconds in that spot before walking back, but remember this is not only the time to show off the designer’s clothes to the audience, and for you to get great images for your portfolio.
 The two most important features here are your ´entry pose´ and your ´exit pose´.